mikah0/Python-Help/README.md

 2. In line 21 what is 'a' ?
-Are we refering to the first 'a' in the html code that being '><a' or the second one '</a></li>' ?
+Are we refering to the first 'a' in the html code that being '><a' or the second one'</a></li>'